 4.2 Annual Meeting.
 The annual meeting shall be held before the end of each fiscal year, for

 the purpose of electing officers, and for the transaction of such other business as may come before the meeting.
-The date, time, and place to be fixed by the Board of Directors and notice given to all Directors at least thirty (30) days in advance.
+The date, time, and place of an annual meeting shall be fixed by the Board of Directors and reasonable efforts shall be made to ensure that notice is given to all Directors at least thirty (30) days in advance.

 4.3 Waiver of Notice.
 Whenever any notice of the meetings of the Board is required to be